open/close all folders

 - The Necrons are an entire race of Virtual Ghosts.
 The ultimate goal of most of the Necrons' leaders, particularly the Silent King, is to find a way to transfer themselves back to bodies of flesh.

 - The Tau have one in the form of Commander Puretide, who was considered a military genius back in his day, and is most famous because of his ability to teach his techniques to others, producing many successful commanders through his tutelage.
 In the last years of his life, his brain was carefully mapped and recreated in an A.I., that his knowledge and teaching abilities might be preserved for posterity.
 Even today the most promising Fire Caste commanders are sent to train under his projected avatar.

 - In Shadowrun Ghosts in the Machine, remnants of flatlined hackers floating around in the Matrix, are widely considered an urban legend.
 However the 4th edition "Runner's Guide" has "Ghost" as a quality that AI characters can take.
 The earliest known one was Alice Haeffner, who died in the first Crash in 2029.
 Several more Ghosts were created during Crash 2.0 in 2064, including the datajacked dragon Eliohann.

-- Mega Man Battle Network: This is Megaman.EXE's origin in the video games.
+- Mega Man Battle Network: This is Megaman.EXE's origin in the video games since he's Hub Hikari, Lan's twin brother who died not long after birth.
 Interestingly, not present in the anime version, Mega Man NT Warrior.

 - It also seems likely that the Dr. Light hologram that appears in the Mega Man X series is a Virtual Ghost — in the first game, it was possible that he simply provided pre-recorded messages, although remarkably prescient ones... but since then, the hologram has displayed knowledge that Dr. Light simply could not have had during his lifetime.
 This suggests he's still "alive" in some form.